German Bread (Authentic Vollkornbrot)

-Authentic German Bread Recipe (Vollkornbrot) A thoroughly authentic German bread that’s nutrient dense with a fabulous texture and positively packed with flavor!
+A thoroughly authentic German Bread Recipe (Vollkornbrot)!
+This delicious traditional German whole grain seed bread is nutrient dense with a fabulous texture and positively packed with flavor.
 This makes a large loaf that freezes well so you can conveniently grab some whenever you’re in the mood.

 Authentic German Bread (Vollkornbrot)